 - Response and rebuttals from the second debater – no interruptions.
 (5 minutes)

 - The session now enters normal Café mode, where the participants discuss the motion.
-(3 rounds of conversation, 10 minutes each 30 minutes total)
+(3 rounds of conversation, 10 minutes each, 30 minutes total)

 - Final vote.
-A vote could optionally be taken at the start of the Café to determine what extent people change their minds due to the interaction.
+A vote could optionally be taken at the start of the Café to determine to what extent people change their minds due to the interaction.
 (5 minutes)

 - The whole process takes about 2 hours in total.